Skip to content

 Kundrakudi

-The most interesting site to be visited in Tirumayam is the rock cut temple at the bottom of the hill.
-The Vishnu Temple, or Satyamurthy was excavated by the Palava from 731 to 796 CE.
-It comprises an outstanding high-relief of Vishnu lying on the primary seas.
+Tiumayam’s most interesting site is the Vishnu temple cut out of rock at the bottom of the hill.
+Satyamurthy was excavated by the Palava from 731 to 796 CE.
+The temple’s high-relief carving of Vishnu lying on the “primary sea” (Kshira Sagara) should not be missed.

 logo-SV